ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 ##
 This pack has two folders:
-- CHA_LAKKA (with playlists by genre and thumbnails - still missing "Shooter" and "Sport" games)
+- CHOKO_DISK (with playlists by genre and thumbnails - still missing "Shooter" and "Sport" games)
-- CHA_LAKKA_EMPTY (with a script to create RetroArch Customized Playlists, optionally with thumbnails)
+- CHOKO_DISK_EMPTY (with a script to create RetroArch Customized Playlists, optionally with thumbnails)

 This playlists are designed to work with the (not so) new "Multi OS builds" in https://github.com/ChokoGroup/CHA-Multi-OS-Boot